Shrinks99/menumaker/README.md

 ### Usage

 Menumaker by default includes a folder inside the Gizmos folder called HWTools.
-This is the root folder in which your gizmos will be placed, feel free to rename it!
-Menumaker will automatically add PNG icon images to folders, nuke files and gizmos with the same name as their corresponding file.
-Folder icons must be placed inside the folder, gizmo icons must be in the same directory and also named the same thing
+This is the root folder in which your gizmos will be placed, feel free to rename it and replace the icon!
+Menumaker will automatically add PNG icon images to folders, Nuke files and gizmos with the same name as their corresponding file.
+Folder icons must be placed inside the folder, gizmo icons must be in the same directory as the gizmo and also named the same thing.

 ### Contributing